 Hey!
 I'm Matt Jones.
 I like making things do what they're not supposed to.
-I'm currently a software engineer on the Site Integrity team at Facebook, keeping users safe and bad guys on their toes.
-I graduated in Computer Science from Stanford in 2009 and am interested in building and breaking secure systems, understanding and visualizing large datasets, and sometimes talking about elegant user design.
-Otherwise, I enjoy cycling, skiing, photography, sailing, and hiking.
+I currently lead the anti-spam engineering team at WhatsApp, focusing on scalable ways to detect and prevent abuse for 1 billion users.
+Prior to that, I spent seven years at Facebook working on anti-abuse systems, from reverse-engineering malware and building high-throughput classification systems to defending new products and leading teams in California and London.
+Along the way, I protected against malicious ISPs, compromised telephone carriers, and numerous spammers.
+Before Facebook, I earned my BS in Computer Science in 2009 from Stanford University.
+I am interested in building and breaking secure systems, understanding and visualizing large datasets, and sometimes talking about elegant user design.
+Otherwise, I enjoy cycling, skiing, sailing, and hiking.

 I've worked on a number of projects for fun, class, or work.
 Here's some info about a few of them: